Deadline for Applications is December 19, 2014

 analytical curriculum, and (2) are interested in becoming full-time

 fiscal and policy analysts at the LAO after graduation.
-The internship pays
+Interns receive a stipend of

 $2,650 per month.
 Benefits are not provided.